 As much as possible, components are not styled, except for layout or to indicate a selected or active state.
 This is to keep the implementation visually flexible and focused.
 By not spending time on decoration, we limit the code to only what is absolutely necessary to make the component function.
 If any style is required for the component to function, the style will be marked with a comment explaining why that is.

 Maintainable code #

-As HowTo: Components is aimed to be read and function as a reference implementation, we spent extra time on writing readable and easily comprehensible code that is densely commented.
+As HowTo: Components is a reference implementation, we spent extra time on writing readable and easily comprehensible code that is densely commented.

 Be a library / framework / toolkit #

 Be backwards compatible #

 The code should not be relied on directly.
 We might, and very likely will, drastically change the implementation and API of any element if a better implementation is discovered.
 This is a living resource where we can share, explore, and discuss best practices for building web UIs.